KDE/digikam-doc/post_processing/pano_creator.rst

     The Panorama Creator Wizard Preview Stage

-In this page the images are assembled, you can judge of the result, and crop the contents to drop black frames around your scene.
-By default, the tool is able to detect automatically the effective region of the panorama.
-If you move the mouse over the preview canvas, a toolbar must appears on top left corner to **Zoom In**, **Zoom Out**, and **Zoom to Fit** on the image.
-With a right click with the mouse, you can re-define a new crop area.
-When all in fine, click on **Next** button to process final composing of the panorama.
+This page displays the assembled images allowing you to judge the results.
+You can then crop the contents to eliminate the black frames around your scene.
+By default, the tool is able to automatically detect the effective region of the panorama.
+If you move the mouse over the preview canvas, a toolbar appears in the top left corner to **Zoom In**, **Zoom Out**, and **Zoom to Fit** the image.
+Right click the mouse to re-define a new crop area.
+When all is OK, click the **Next** button for final processing and composition of the panorama.

 .. figure:: images/pano_creator_06.webp
     :alt: